 Requires subscription to record videos

-This video doorbell can be used wirelessly with its rechargeable battery pack, or you also have the option to hardwire it into your home.
+You can use this video doorbell wirelessly with its rechargeable battery pack, or you also have the option to hardwire it into your home.
 It supports two-way audio, allowing you to speak to whoever is at the door, and you can even connect it to Alexa to hear announcements when the doorbell rings.
-However, keep in mind that you’ll have to subscribe to a Ring Protect Plan (which costs $3/month) if you want your doorbell to record and save videos.
-Without it, you’re only able to view live videos through the device.
+However, keep in mind that you’ll have to subscribe to a Ring Protect Plan (which costs $3 monthly) if you want your doorbell to record and save videos.
+Without it, you can only view live videos through the device.

 Arlo Essential Wireless Video Doorbell